-You’ll need your sea legs when packing for Australia's Eyre Peninsula and prepare yourself for a smorgasbord of glorious coastline and fresh seafood.
+You’ll need your sea legs when packing for Australia's beautiful Eyre Peninsula as you should prepare yourself for a smorgasbord of glorious coastline, fresh seafood and wonderful national parks.
 Stretching for 3,000 km and with plenty of salty points of interest, if you time your trip right you may be lucky enough to witness some amazing marine life who range from friendly to mildly curious.

 Surfing is just the tip of the iceberg these days as far as boarding adventures are concerned.
 That’s where kitesurfing, SUP’s and the crowd at Xtreme Kites and Paddle come in handy.
 They can tailor their lessons to suit any skill level.
 Lessons are longer the less you know and the more you want to try it out.
 For the experienced, you can also learn the next level stuff like 180 degree spins, toe side riding and surf riding.
 You will be the envy of all your mates as you learn to flip and bounce on the water surface using the elements of wind and waves to power your ride.
 And if surfing is not your bag, they offer sumo wrestling, electric skateboarding and bubble soccer/zorbing as well.
 They can teach at several Eyre Peninsula beaches and will determine the best location based on weather, tides and your comfort level.